goatshriek/stumpless/docs/portability.md

 Most systems will have either `unistd.h` or `windows.h` available, so the fallback function will not be needed.
-However it is possible that neither is available, as has been seen on some Cygwin builds (see Github issue #60 for more info).
-For cases like these, the fallback function is used, which has a very simple and configuration-independent implementation:
+However it is possible that neither is available, as has been seen on some Cygwin builds (see Github issue (#60)[https://github.com/goatshriek/stumpless/issues/60] for more info).
+For cases like these, the fallback function is used, which has a simple and configuration-independent implementation:

 ```c
 size_t